kubernetes/features/keps/sig-network/2104-reworking-kube-proxy-architecture/README.md

 nitty-gritty.
 -->

-Rewrite the kube-proxy to be a "localhost" gRPC API provider that will be accessible via classic TCP (`127.0.0.1:12345`) and/or a socket (`unix:///path/to/proxy.sock`).
+Rewrite the kube-proxy to be a "localhost" gRPC API provider that will be accessible as usual via TCP (`127.0.0.1:12345`) and/or via a socket (`unix:///path/to/proxy.sock`).

 - it will connect to the API server and watch resources, like the current proxy;
 - then, it will process them, applying Kubernetes specific business logic like topology computation relative to the local host;
 - finally, provide the result of this computation to client via a gRPC watchable API.

+This decoupling allows kube-proxy and implementation to evolve in their own timeframes.
+For instance, introducing optimizations like EndpointSlice or new business semantics like Topology does not trigger a rebuild/release of any proxy implementation.

 The idea is to send the full state to the client, so implementations don't have to do diff-processing and maintain any internal state.
 This should provide simple implementations, reliable results and still be quite optimal, since many kernel network-level objects are updated via atomic replace APIs.
 It's also a protection from slow readers, since no stream has to be buffered.

 Since the node-local state computed by the new proxy will be simpler and node-specific, it will only change when the result for the current node is actually changed.
-Since there's less data in the local state, change frequency is reduced.
-Testing on actual clusters showed a frequency reduction by 2 orders of magnitude.
+Since there's less data in the local state, change frequency is reduced compared to cluster state.
+Testing on actual clusters showed a frequency reduction of change events by 2 orders of magnitude.

 ### User Stories (Optional)